President Trump & VP Mike Pence Speak At NRA Meeting: ‘We Will End Evil & Protect Liberties At The Same Time’

 By the time President Trump took the stage, there wasn’t much left for him to add to the subject of gun control or violence.
 Instead, he concentrated on speaking to the members of the NRA about unemployment statistics and fake news reports.

-President Trump spoke got the crowd at the NRA conference going by stating that, as Americans, we support the men and women of law enforcement.
+President Trump’s speech got the crowd at the NRA conference going.
+He began by stating that, as Americans, we support the men and women of law enforcement.
 We hold our hands on our hearts for the pledge of allegiance and proudly stand for the National Anthem.

 President Trump addressed the NRA crowd and stated that, as American citizens, they deserve a government that shows them the love and respect that they deserve by finally putting America first.
 Trump made reference to the media, stating that “Russia is all we hear about.”